Leonel Núñez: Argentinos Juniors

-From 2004 to 2007 Núñez played for Argentinos Juniors in the Argentine Primera División.
+From 2004 to 2007, Núñez played for Argentinos Juniors in the Argentine Primera División.
 He finished the 2006 Apertura tournament with 8 goals, and was in the top ten goalscorers.
-During the Clausura tournament 2007 he scored one of the goals of the season from his own half against Belgrano de Córdoba.
+During the Clausura tournament 2007, he scored one of the goals of the season from his own half against Belgrano de Córdoba.
 His goals helped Argentinos Juniors move away from the bottom four in the Primera División relegation table for the first time in nearly three years.
 The young striker attracted a lot of attention from many big European clubs during his time in Argentina due to his prolific goal-scoring ratio.

 Olympiacos

-In June 2007, Núñez signed with Greek club Olympiacos for €3 million as reported.
+In June 2007, Núñez signed with Greek club Olympiacos for €3 million, as reported.
 He agreed personal terms for a four-year contract worth €500,000 a season.

 Núñez scored his first goal for Olympiacos in a pre-season friendly against Turkish club Ankaragücü.
 On 16 January 2008, Núñez scored his first official goal for Olympiacos.
 It was a brilliant scissor kick to make it 4–0 in the Greek cup derby match against Panathinaikos.
-Núñez recorded his first league goal, essentially a decider, shortly afterwards in the game against OFI Crete.
-With Olympiacos he won the Greek Super League, the Greek Cup as well as the Greek Super Cup.
+Núñez recorded his first league goal, essentially a decider, shortly afterwards in the game against OFI.
+With Olympiacos, he won the Greek Super League, the Greek Cup as well as the Greek Super Cup.

 Club Atlético Independiente

 In 2008, Núñez was signed by Independiente.
 His terrific displays and his contribution of seven goals in his first tournament were not enough to prevent Independiente from finishing in 18th place, however.
-On May 9, 2010, Nuñez scored a goal directly from the corner against his former team Argentinos Juniors.
+On 9 May 2010, Nuñez scored a goal directly from the corner against his former team Argentinos Juniors.

 Bursaspor

-On 1 August 2010 he signed with Turkish champions Bursaspor on a 2+1 one-year deal for an undisclosed fee.
+On 1 August 2010, he signed with Turkish champions Bursaspor on a 2+1 one-year deal for an undisclosed fee.